Ramón Luis Rivera Jr.

 Ramón Luis Rivera Cruz (born February 3, 1956) is a Puerto Rican politician affiliated with the New Progressive Party.
 He is the current mayor of Bayamón, and succeeded his father, Ramón Luis Rivera, when the latter decided to retire after 23 years in office (1977–2000).
 Rivera served as a member of the Senate of Puerto Rico for the District of Bayamón from 1993 to 2000.
 He has been mayor of Bayamón since then.

 Early life

 Ramón Luis Rivera Cruz was born on February 3, 1956.
 He is the first born of 5 siblings, son to Ramón Luis Rivera and Angélica Cruz.
 Ramón Luis Rivera Cruz attended Colegio Santo Domingo and Escuela Papa Juan XXIII for elementary and secondary school, respectively.
-Later he continued higher studies at University of Puerto Rico at Bayamón, where he gained a Bachelor of Business Administration and continued studies at American University of Puerto Rico.
+Later he continued higher studies at University of Puerto Rico at Bayamón, where he gained a Bachelor of Business Administration and continued studies at Interamerican University of Puerto Rico.
 In 1994 Luis Rivera Jr. married Narel Waleska Colón and had two sons: Ramon Luis III and André Efraín.